 Student Orientation And Registration takes place which allows you to choose your classes for the coming year, see your residence hall, and become more acclimated to our campus.

-Loan processing begins in the Office of Scholarships and Financial Aid and the first invoices for the fall semester are sent from our Business Office.
+Loan processing begins in the Office of Financial Aid and the first invoices for the fall semester are sent from our Business Office.

 The Fall Semester payment is due.

-Students arrive on campus and student employment information is provided by the Office of Scholarships and Financial Aid.
+Students arrive on campus and student employment information is provided by the Office of Financial Aid.